End-to-end principle: History

 In the 1960s, Paul Baran and Donald Davies, in their pre-ARPANET elaborations of networking, made comments about reliability.
-Baran's 1964 paper states: "Reliability and raw error rates are secondary.
+Baran introduced the concept of virtual circuits in 1962.
+His report in 1964 states: "Reliability and raw error rates are secondary.
 The network must be built with the expectation of heavy damage anyway.
 Powerful error removal methods exist."

-Going further, Davies captured the essence of the end-to-end principle; in his 1967 paper, he stated that users of the network will provide themselves with error control: "It is thought that all users of the network will provide themselves with some kind of error control and that without difficulty this could be made to show up a missing packet.
+Davies was against the concept of virtual circuits.
+He captured the essence of the end-to-end principle in his 1967 paper, which stated that users of the network will provide themselves with error control: "It is thought that all users of the network will provide themselves with some kind of error control and that without difficulty this could be made to show up a missing packet.
 Because of this, loss of packets, if it is sufficiently rare, can be tolerated."
+Davies built the local-area NPL network with a single packet switch and worked on the simulation of wide-area networks.

 The ARPANET was the first large-scale general-purpose packet switching network – implementing several of the concepts previously articulated by Baran and Davies.
+The design, led by Bob Kahn, was based on reliable virtual circuits.
+The BBN "IMP Guys" developed the routing algorithm, flow control, software design, and network control.

-Davies built a local-area network with a single packet switch and worked on the simulation of wide-area datagram networks.
-Building on these ideas, and seeking to improve on the implementation in the ARPANET, Louis Pouzin's CYCLADES network was the first to implement datagrams in a wide-area network and make the hosts responsible for the reliable delivery of data, rather than this being a centralized service of the network itself.
+Building on these ideas, Louis Pouzin, with Hubert Zimmermann and others, developed the CYCLADES network.
+This was the first wide-area network to implement datagrams and make the hosts responsible for the reliable delivery of data, rather than this being a centralized service of the network itself.
 Concepts implemented in this network feature in TCP/IP architecture.